AdrianJGonzalez/USFCurriculum/README.md

     11. PYPDF2 - Used to extract content from PDF files Installation
               **Thonny** - Tool > Manage Package > search pypdf2 > install
+    12. webbrowser - Provides a high-level interface to open web pages in the user's default web browser Installation - included in thonny